alisamalb/TakeThem/README.md

 ### Game Setup

-- The game is played using a deck of numbered cards, each card having a different penalty value.
+- The game is played using a deck of numbered cards, each card having a penalty value.
 - The total number of cards is 10 for each player + 4
 - At the start, each player is dealt 10 cards.
 - Four cards are placed face-up to form the beginning of four rows.